 - Some treatments can reduce the effectiveness of some forms of hormonal contraception.

 - Taking some treatments when you become pregnant or during pregnancy can put you at increased risk of your baby being born with medical problems.

 Some points about medication for epilepsy include the following:

 - Ask your doctor how long treatment is likely to be advised.
 This will vary from case to case.
 If you have not had seizures for several years, you may wish to try stopping medication.
 However, this depends on your particular type of epilepsy, as some types will need medication for life.
 Your life circumstances may influence the decision about stopping medication.
 For example, if you have recently regained your driving licence, the risk of losing it again for a year if a seizure occurs may affect your decision.
 However, if you are a teenager who has been free of seizures for some years, you may be happy to take the risk.

 - Medicines which are used for other conditions may interfere with medication for epilepsy.
 If you are prescribed or buy another medicine, remind your doctor or pharmacist that you take medication for epilepsy.
-Even things like indigestion medicines may interact with your epilepsy medication, which may increase your chance of having a seizure.
+Even things like indigestion medicines may interact with your epilepsy medication.
+Any interaction may increase your chance of having a seizure.

 - Some medicines for epilepsy interfere with the contraceptive pill.
 A higher-dose pill or an alternative method of contraception may be needed.

 - Tell your doctor if you intend to become pregnant.
 Pre-conception counselling is important for women with epilepsy.
 See the separate leaflet called Epilepsy and Planning Pregnancy.

 - If you have epilepsy and take medication, you are exempt from prescription charges for all your prescriptions.
 You need an exemption certificate.
 You can get this from your pharmacist.